21 Incredibly Beautiful Places in Portugal to Visit Right Now

 There are so many beautiful places in Portugal and picking just 21 pretty places is almost impossible.
 But that’s okay – we did it for you so that you can just go ahead and plan your dream trip to Portugal.

-For this post, we’ve put together a list of the most beautiful places in Portugal with both popular and some more off the beaten track destinations.
+For this post, we’ve put together a list of the most beautiful places in Portugal, with both popular and some lesser-known destinations.
 Of course, these spots are not necessarily the best places to visit in Portugal for YOU, but they can help you decide where to go in Portugal.

 Vamos!
 Let’s go see the most beautiful places in Portugal (and why you should visit them).